Team-Goober/GooberGame/README.md

 - Some enemies fly off the map when pushed
 - Bottom rooms do not show up on the mini-map / compass
 - When continue state is activated health is not updated to the HUD for some reason
-- Movement is sometimes buggy
+- Movement is sometimes buggy - can charge speed if moving while stuck on a tile
+- After dying and hitting sometimes player will keep walking without any button trigger

 ## Assumption
 - All characters are pushable